Eco Loft Conversions

 Eco solutions have made a big impact in the construction industry and are now more affordable and produce more energy, even during the winter months!
 We have a wide range of products available to choose from, designed to start saving energy, reduce your bills and your carbon footprint.
 If you’re looking to ‘go green’ – consider an eco-loft.

-Under-floor heating is the best form of economical heating and saves wall space that would be taken up by heating solutions such as radiators, leaving more room and freedom to arrange furniture.
-Heat rises and so it makes sense to install it in the floor.
-Under-floor heating also covers the whole floor and so quickly provides an even heat for the whole room evenly.
+Under-floor heating is the best form of economical heating whilst also saving wall space that would be taken up by radiators, leaving more room and freedom to arrange furniture.
+Heat rises and so it makes sense to install under-floor heating to cover the whole floor and so quickly provides an even heat for the whole room.

-With solar panels used today, you can lower or even eliminate your monthly electricity bills.
-We are able to provide solar panels that will fit into the design of your roof and appear like darkened windows – maintaining an aesthetically pleasing look to your home.
+With today’s solar panels, you can lower or even eliminate your monthly electricity bills.
+We are able to provide solar panels that will fit into the design of your roof and appear like darkened windows – maintaining an aesthetically pleasing look to your home whilst powering it too.

 Insulation & Ventilation